Skip to main content

 2. News

 There are dangers when you employ doorstep callers who offer to do improvement works to your property.
-You could lose large sums of money for work that could prove to be of little value.
 You are advised not to use tradespeople who just turn up on the doorstep.

 Older and vulnerable people